Suzanne Mertzizen

-On the 27 April they were arrested after a tip-off and they were interrogated by the Gestapo, before being sent in August to Ravensbrück concentration camp, where they discovered Eugénie Djendi.
+On 27 April they were arrested after a tip-off and they were interrogated by the Gestapo, before being sent in August to Ravensbrück concentration camp, where they discovered Eugénie Djendi.
 After their demands to be transferred to a Prisoner of War camp were denied, the four women were executed by firing squad on 18 January 1945 and their bodies burnt and buried in the nearby forest.

 Mertzizen was declared "Mort pour la France" and posthumously awarded the Medal of the Resistance, the Military Cross and the Chevalier of the Légion d'honneur.
 She is commemorated with her colleagues on the Tempsford Memorial in Bedfordshire.